alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 ---
 ### 4.2.
-Specify UTF-8 as the process’ ANSI codepage.
+Specify UTF-8 as the process’ ANSI code page.

 Text fields and other controls assume that text is encoded with the process’ ANSI text encoding, the **code page** specified by the `GetACP` — short for “get ANSI code page” — function.

 [“Code page”](https://en.wikipedia.org/wiki/Code_page) is an old alternative term for “text encoding”, originally referring to a practice of displaying a complete old times’ text encoding table such as ASCII on a single page of paper.
 Each code page has an identifying number (note: other vendors do not necessarily use the Microsoft code page numbers).
 For example, for Windows ANSI Western `GetACP` returns **1252**, and for UTF-8 it returns **65001**.

-Codepage numbers are used for Windows’ global text encoding assumptions, e.g. in the registry value “HKLM\SYSTEM\CurrentControlSet\Control\Nls\CodePage@ACP” that more or less undocumented specifies the default for `GetACP`.
-I’ve found experimentally that it generally works to set that to 65001, with a reboot of Windows, and then there’s no need to set particular processes’ ANSI codepage.
+code page numbers are used for Windows’ global text encoding assumptions, e.g. in the registry value “HKLM\SYSTEM\CurrentControlSet\Control\Nls\code page@ACP” that more or less undocumented specifies the default for `GetACP`.
+I’ve found experimentally that it generally works to set that to 65001, with a reboot of Windows, and then there’s no need to set particular processes’ ANSI code page.
 But I don’t know if that’s supported or whether it’s at all a good idea, and hence I don’t use it.

-Codepage numbers are also used for the [API functions](https://docs.microsoft.com/en-us/windows/console/setconsoleoutputcp) and commands ([chcp](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/chcp), [mode](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mode#select-code-page)) to set a console window’s **active code page**, the text encoding that it should assume, to a specific code page number.
+code page numbers are also used for the [API functions](https://docs.microsoft.com/en-us/windows/console/setconsoleoutputcp) and commands ([chcp](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/chcp), [mode](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mode#select-code-page)) to set a console window’s **active code page**, the text encoding that it should assume, to a specific code page number.

 Unfortunately Microsoft doesn’t offer a function to set a process’ ANSI code page.
 I.e. there’s no “setter” counterpart to `GetACP`, there’s no `SetACP`.
-Instead it has to be done [via the XML application manifest resource](https://docs.microsoft.com/en-us/windows/apps/design/globalizing/use-utf8-code-page#set-a-process-code-page-to-utf-8), in the *assembly*▸*application*▸*windowsSettings*▸*activeCodePage* element:
+Instead it has to be done [via the XML application manifest resource](https://docs.microsoft.com/en-us/windows/apps/design/globalizing/use-utf8-code-page#set-a-process-code-page-to-utf-8), in the *assembly*▸*application*▸*windowsSettings*▸*activecode page* element:

 [*part-04/code/tic-tac-toe/v6/resources/app-manifest.xml*](part-04/code/tic-tac-toe/v6/resources/app-manifest.xml)
 ~~~c